 Feedback: Your feedback helps us ensure we are delivering information to the highest standard.
-If you have any comments or suggestions please complete a short survey by following the links from our website: www.msatrust.org.uk or by contacting us at support@msatrust.org.uk.
+If you have any comments or suggestions please contact us at support@msatrust.org.uk.

 Appendix

 To be entitled to the standard rate a person must score at least 8 points and for the enhanced rate 12 points (only the highest score in each activity category counts).
 Points from each category can then be totalled.
 The daily living and mobility categories are distinct from one another - the points from these categories are not added together.
 We are happy to explain this if you contact us.